Why Your Credit Score Dropped: 5 Possible Reasons

 If you are unsure how to do that, read on: This article was written to help you identify the cause of your credit score drop and advise you on the steps you can take to repair the damage.

-What Happened to My Credit Score?
+What Happened to Your Credit Score?

 You Missed a Payment